 Evidence suggests botox scalp injections for hair loss can help those experiencing male pattern baldness [6].

-While botox is a more invasive treatment type than other Finasteride alternatives, it’s less invasive than a hair transplant, so may be a useful alternative option.
+While botox is a more invasive treatment type than other Finasteride alternatives, Redensyl is less invasive than hair transplant surgery, so it may be a useful alternative option.

 If you’ve started to notice your hair thinning or bald patches appearing, you may want to tackle your hair loss as quickly as possible.